Synthetic Geology: Structural Geology Meets Deep Learning

 Overcoming these challenges requires innovative technologies, advanced analytical methods, and interdisciplinary collaboration.
 However, the rewards of overcoming these obstacles are substantial, as accurate and reliable structural geological models are indispensable for understanding Earth's subsurface processes, predicting geological hazards, and managing natural resources.
-Traditionally, the construction of 3D structural geological models has been a manual, labor-intensive process, relying on expert interpretation, visualization, and iterative refinement of multiple data sources \cite{calcagno2008geological, wellmann20183, houlding20123d}.
+Traditionally, the construction of 3D structural geological models has been a manual, labor-intensive process, relying on expert interpretation, visualization, and iterative refinement of multiple data sources \cite{calcagno2008geological, houlding20123d}.
 Such manual workflows can take many hours and usually produce a single deterministic model, ignoring the underlying ill-posedness of the problem, where multiple distinct subsurface configurations can fit the same set of observations.\RID{R2-C2-2}

 In this study, we take a step toward automating inverse modeling{subsurface reconstruction}\RID{R2-C2-3} of structural geology from sparse or indirect observations (e.g., boreholes){sparse direct observations (e.g., boreholes) or indirect measurements}\RID{R2-C2-4} using generative artificial intelligence (GAI).
 Our goal is to develop a framework capable of parsing collected field data into coherent 3D geological reconstructions.
 Specifically, we aim to generate multiple plausible 3D models of lithology that reflect the range of geological scenarios consistent with a given set of observations.
 To achieve this, we combine geological simulation with a deep generative learning framework.{train a deep generative model using synthetic data produced by geological simulation.}\RID{R2-C3-2}

 First, in Sections \ref{subsec:Synthetic Dataset} and \ref{subsec:Sample Generation}, we develop \textit{StructuralGeo} \cite{StructuralGeo_v1}, a stochastic geology simulator that rapidly produces diverse 3D lithological volumes by composing representative tectonic, magmatic, and sedimentary events.
 Next, in Section \ref{subsec:synthgeoai}, we describe training a 3D flow-matching model \cite{albergoStochasticInterpolantsUnifying2023, lipman2023flow} fed by on-demand samples from \textit{StructuralGeo}.
 Flow matching regresses a continuous-time velocity field and is closely related to diffusion models \cite{yang2022diffusion}, providing a method of indirectly sampling from the distribution of simulated synthetic geology.